The measurable Kesten theorem: A unimodular random graph of maximal growth

 We now use the two-round exposure technique, namely the following construction of the set of open vertices of supercritical percolation at parameter $p$.
 Take the union of open vertices in a supercritical percolation with parameter $p'<p$, and an independent site percolation with parameter $p''$ where $p=p'+p''-p'p''$.

 Consider the percolation at $p'$.
-Note that its infinite cluster $\cluster '$ is unique and dense in $\mathbb Z^2$; moreover, by the standard Antral-Pisztora result \cite{AP}, there is a constant $\eta$ so that the set of vertices $\cluster ^+$ in $\cluster '$ whose distance in $\cluster $ is at most $\eta$ times their $\ZZ^2$ distance from the vertex in $\cluster $ closest to $0$ is also dense.
+Note that its infinite cluster $\cluster '$ is unique and dense in $\mathbb Z^2$.
+Dense here means that the root (and so every vertex) has a positive probability of being contained in this cluster.
+Moreover, by the standard Antral-Pisztora result \cite{AP}, there is a constant $\eta$ so that the set of vertices $\cluster ^+$ in $\cluster '$ whose distance in $\cluster $ is at most $\eta$ times their $\ZZ^2$ distance from the vertex in $\cluster $ closest to $0$ is also dense.

 Given this dense set of vertices $\cluster ^+$, we can use the independent percolation at $p''$ to add squares of size $c\log r$ at distance $r$ that are connected to $\cluster ^+$.
 It follows that the infinite open cluster in the union of the two site percolations has the desired properties. \end{proof}